-LTL’s Guide to Kinmen Island: Gateway to the Mainland
+LTL’s Guide to Kinmen Island Taiwan 🏝

 They are located just 2km from the mainland’s South-East coast of Fujian Province.

 The islands’ positioning meant that it played an important role in the civil war between the Nationalist and Communist forces.

-But aside from relics of the islands’ military past, there is plenty more to see in this charming place.
+But aside from relics of the island’s military past, there is plenty more to see in this charming place.

 Kinmen Island || The Name

 A quick summary of the many names for Kinmen Island.

-Literal Meaning: Golden Gate (金 Jīn = Gold; 门 mén = Gate)
+- Literal Meaning: Golden Gate (金 Jīn = Gold; 门 mén = Gate)

-Mandarin Pronunciation: Jīnmén (pinyin)
+- Mandarin Pronunciation: Jīnmén (pinyin)

-Traditional Chinese Characters: 金門
+- Traditional Chinese Characters: 金門

-Simplified Chinese Characters: 金门
+- Simplified Chinese Characters: 金门

-Former Name: Quemoy (from Portuguese – Taiwan itself used to be called Formosa)
+- Former Name: Quemoy (from Portuguese – Taiwan itself used to be called Formosa)

 Getting to Kinmen Island